GPUOpen-Tools/radeon_gpu_analyzer/Documentation/source/quickstart.rst

 - .gpso file for graphics pipelines, with a representation of VkGraphicsPipelineCreateInfo
 - .cpso file for compute pipelines, with a representation of VkComputePipelineCreateInfo

-These files can be serialized from your Vulkan® app in runtime using the RGA layer, a beta feature that ships with RGA 2.1.
+These files can be serialized from your Vulkan® app in runtime using the RGA layer, a beta feature that ships with RGA.
 For more info about this feature, see the Vulkan® Help Manual section.

 When you build your project with RGA, the tool spawns a Vulkan® app that accepts the JSON representation of your state (based on the values in the UI),